MorrisOh/Hackathon2023/README.md

    python main.py --path "data/raw/test_video.mov" --k 12 --conf 0.3
    ```
 where ...
-- --path is the path to the input video to test / create heatmap
+- `--path` is the path to the input video to test / create the heatmap.
-- --k is the k-th frame to consider for inference and
+- `--k` is the k-th frame to consider for inference, e.g. every 10 frame.
-- --conf the confidence threshold for classification.
+- `--conf` is the confidence threshold for classification.

 To lower the amount of computation power, consider a high k, e.g. k=24.

-## Example
+# Example
 ![Example](assets/heatmap_example.png)